svparekh/Package-Registry-ECE461-Project-ACMEIR/README.md

 This is project is an **industry simulation** where ACME Corporation is hosting a competition to award a lucrative contract.
 The contract winner will need to build a trustworthy internal package registry.
 The competition involves creating a Command Line Interface (CLI) tool to assess the trustworthiness of [GitHub](https://github.com/) or [npm](https://www.npmjs.com/) packages.
 Your company participated but did not win, leading to its closure.
 However, you and your team have been hired by the winning company, Beta Software Solutions (BSS), to extend their implementation to meet ACME Corporation's new requirements.
 This requires refactoring and extending an existing system.
 The detailed requirements and context for this project are provided below.

-`Unfortunately, due to cost-saving measures, a live demo is unavailable as the **AWS and GCP services have been shut down**.`
+`Unfortunately, due to cost-saving measures, a live demo is unavailable as the AWS and GCP services have been shut down.`

 ### Objectives